NTRA Long Put Strategy

 - What is a long put on NTRA?

 - A long put on NTRA is the long put strategy applied to NTRA (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With NTRA stock trading near $189.07, the strikes shown on this page are snapped to the nearest listed NTRA chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With NTRA stock at $310.15 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed NTRA chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are NTRA long put max profit and max loss calculated?